 Recipients of the Washington State Financial Aid Program must complete 12 credits or the term's attempted credits, whichever is less.
-If a student completes less than 50 percent of the attempted credits for one quarter or at least 50 percent but less than 100 percent of the attempted credits for two consecutive quarters, subsequent disbursements will be canceled.
+If a student completes at least 50 percent but less than 100 percent of the attempted credits for one quarter, will be put on "Warning" status.
+If this class completion requirement is not met for two consecutive quarters, subsequent disbursements will be canceled.
 The student will regain their eligibility for Washington State Financial Aid for subsequent quarters (subject to program requirements) by attempting at least 6 credits, and completing the term's attempted credits or 12 credits, whichever is less.